xali77/News-website-Scraper/README.md

 # Simple-News-Scraper
-Simple script to scrape new articles
+Simple script to scrape news websites

 Enter the number of websites then the websites, A set of articles from that website will be automatically scraped you will get the following variables in the form of csv